Are you contemplating purchasing your home in Salisbury? TMR Realty, Inc. can help.

-I like to give buyers an overview of the entire deal so they understand exactly what to expect.
+I like to give buyers a road map of the whole deal so they'll understand exactly what they can expect.

-Here are my nine steps to buying a home.
+These are my nine steps to purchasing a home.

-When you're ready to get started, just contact me here or e-mail me at .
-I'm glad to answer questions you have regarding this information.
+Should you have any questions about this information or if you're prepared to get started, just contact me here or e-mail me at .

-Before you begin your home search, there are a lot of things you should consider.
-When you start your search, you'll want to assemble an outline of items you want, get an idea of what school districts you'd like to live in, and begin working on your budget.
-Keeping your mortgage payment around 1/3 of your net monthly income is a good principle to follow.
-Step 2 – Get in touch with a real estate agent
+Before you begin searching for a home, there are several things you'll want to contemplate.
+It's likely that you'll want to assemble a list of features you need, get a feeling for what school districts and neighborhoods you'd like to live in, and start working on your budget.
+Keeping your mortgage payment around 30 percent of your monthly income is a good principle to adhere to.
+Step 2 – Speak with a real estate agent

 That's where I come in.
-We can arrange a time to meet so we can talk about why you want to buy a home and get an idea of your future plans.
-We'll discuss the mortgage industry, other economic factors that may affect your purchase today or in the future, as well as neighborhoods and school districts in the Salisbury area.
+I'd be more than happy to set up a time to meet with you and communicate with you about your real estate needs and get an idea of your upcoming plans.
+We'll discuss the mortgage and housing industries, other economic factors that may potentially affect your purchase today or in the future, as well as neighborhoods and schools in the Salisbury area.

-I'll also help you facilitate the loan process.
-I work with some of Salisbury's finest mortgage professionals, so you'll be in great hands.
-They'll help you choose which type of loan is best for you, as well as help you get qualified.
+In addition, I'll help you facilitate the loan process.
+TMR Realty, Inc. partners with some of the best mortgage professionals in Salisbury, so you can rest assured that you're in great hands.
+They can help you choose which type of loan is best for you, as well as help you get approved.

-After we meet, I'll start looking for available houses on the market that are good for you.
-I'll research most of the homes and ignore the bad ones, and then we'll set up appointments to tour the houses whenever it's convenient for you.
+After we meet, I'll begin finding houses on the market that meet your needs.
+I'll get a sneak peek of most of the houses and throw out the duds, and then we'll book appointments to view the homes whenever it's convenient for you.

-As we view houses, I'll identify good features, as well as negative ones.
-And I'll ask you to point out what things you like and don't like.
-Most often, buyers update their must-have list as we view houses and some items become more crucial than others.
-If such is the case, I'll search the listings again and narrow it down to the house you've been waiting for.
+When we tour homes, I'll identify positive features, as well as bad ones.
+And I'll ask you to talk about things you like and don't like.
+Oftentimes, buyers change their must-have list as we tour homes and some features become more necessary than others.
+If that's the case, I'll search the listings again and narrow it down to the home you've been wishing for.

-Your agent's awareness of the Salisbury housing market is an essential factor in your house search.
-And I assure you I'm informed of all the neighborhoods and schools, and I'll let you know which neighborhoods are "hot" and demand prompt action and others that are "cool" and allow for thoughtful examination.
+My knowledge of the Salisbury housing market is an imperative component in your home search.
+I am conscious of all the school districts and neighborhoods, and I can let you know which neighborhoods are "hot" and require prompt action and the ones that are "cold" and allow for cautiousness.

-As we tour homes, I'll let you know when the seller's asking price has room for negotiation and when I believe the house is "priced to sell."
+As we view houses, I'll be sure to tell you if the list price has room for negotiation or if I believe the house is "priced to sell."

-When working with an agent, trust your instincts and be sure to ask plenty of questions.
-Any real estate agent will tell you they comprehend the home market.
+When working with an agent, be on guard and be sure to ask lots of questions.
+Every REALTOR in Salisbury will convince you they truly understand the market.

-If it appears they don't know everything, just call me at (704) 245-6184 or e-mail me at , and I'll be glad to answer any questions you might have.
-My market knowledge will help you stay a step above the rest throughout the entire process.
+If it doesn't seem like they know everything, just call me at (704) 245-6184 or e-mail me at , and I'll be glad to answer your questions.
+My market expertise will help you stay a step ahead through the entire deal.

-I'm confident we'll find your dream house in the Salisbury area.
-When we do, I'll precisely create your real estate purchase offer.
-The offer will be made to fit your needs and the home.
-We'll include a lot of contingencies, such as acquiring financing, finishing the home inspection, and a clean title.
+I'm positive we'll find the home of your dreams in the Salisbury area.
+When that happens, I'll thoroughly develop your real estate purchase offer.
+The offer will be made to suit your needs and the home.
+We'll include many contingencies, such as acquiring financing, carrying out the home inspection, and a clean title.

 Step 6 – Negotiate the deal

-A lot of contracts don't close on the first offer – it's really common to receive a counter offer.
-Don't let it alarm you.
-We'll consider whether or not to consent to the counter offer, present our own counter offer, or decline the seller's offer and go on.
+Unfortunately most deals don't close on the first offer, and it's very common to receive a counter offer.
+But don't let this discourage you.
+We'll talk about whether or not to consent to the counter offer, propose our own counter offer, or reject the seller's offer and move on.

-After we sign the final contract, you'll begin working with your mortgage lender to close the loan.
-This shouldn't take very long at all if you're already pre-approved, but you should to keep in close contact with your mortgage lender.
-And I'll care for all the property information your lender needs to close the loan.
+Upon completing the contract, you'll begin working with your mortgage lender to close the loan.
+It shouldn't take long at all if you're pre-qualified, but you'll want to stay in close contact with your lender.
+And I'll care for all the property information your mortgage lender needs to close the loan.

 Step 8 – Close the deal

-You'll get a Loan Estimate (LE) outlining closing costs from your lender within three days of taking your application.
-The estimate is formed from the loan amount, and RESPA requirements require that it has to involve all closing costs and fall within a close range of accuracy.
-I'll analyze the estimate and let you know if everything looks all right.
+Your lender will furnish you with a Loan Estimate (LE) outlining your closing costs within three days of accepting your loan application.
+You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of accepting your loan application.
+This estimate depends on the loan amount.
+RESPA requirements require that it has to involve all closing costs and fall within a tight range of accuracy, and I'll analyze the estimate and let you know if everything looks permissible.

 Step 9 – Move in

 Congratulations!
 Now you can move into your new house.
 Enjoy it.
-And if you have any questions, simply contact me at (704) 245-6184 or e-mail me at .
+And if you need anything, just contact me at (704) 245-6184 or e-mail me at .